winter lawn care tips

 While pruning and trimming are not typically necessary during the darkest and coldest months of the year, recovering from a hard freeze creates an exception.
 Whether it is grass, flowers, shrubs, vines, or trees- the plant’s natural instinct is simply to stay alive.

-More Lawn Tips: Spring and Summer Lawn Care
+More Lawn Tips: 2024-2025 Winter Lawn Care Tips for North Texas

 Given that, one can easily see how wasteful it can be to continue sending water and nutrients to the plant’s outermost extremities in a faltering attempt to salvage the dying tissue.
 This is where you come in with a plan to prune, on behalf of your ailing plants.